celskeggs/hailburst/README.md

  - https://github.com/celskeggs/hailburst
  - https://github.com/celskeggs/qemu
  - https://sourceware.org/git/binutils-gdb.git
+ - https://github.com/embeddedartistry/libc (as ealibc/; remember to use --recursive)
+ - https://github.com/FreeRTOS/FreeRTOS (remember to use --recursive)

 Then, download and extract https://buildroot.org/downloads/buildroot-2021.02.tar.bz2 somewhere on your system, such as to ~/Binary/buildroot-2021.02/.
 Make sure to use THIS EXACT VERSION!

+Download and extract https://www.zlib.net/zlib-1.2.11.tar.gz such that there is a zlib-1.2.11/ directory under the same parent directory as hailburst.

 In the hailburst repository, copy local.config.template to local.config, and fill in the buildroot path where you installed it.